Los Angeles Sexual Abuse Attorney

 - Unwanted exposure of the perpetrator’s genitals, anus or a female’s breasts

-- Sexual activity with someone who is drunk, drugged or unconscious
+- Sexual contact with someone who is drunk, drugged or unconscious

 - Creating or distributing child pornography